sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 		- Attribute type (i.e. domain) is same
 		- Attribute name is same.
 BTW, this can be fixed by renaming if only name is an incompatibility.
 		  ![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-6-276a499c.png)
 	- Complement is not used much.
-Definition is simple: universe - given, i.e. `cartesianProductOfDomains - givenRelation`
+Definition is simple: universe - given, i.e. `cartesianProductOfDomains - givenRelation`.
+It's not used much because it's usually a very large universal set, usually an infinite set.
+Example: Customer table's complement is hard to define - is it all customers of all other companies, or people who will be born in the future, or people who were born long time back, not clear.
 	- Union: a table with all rows (of given relations) combined.
 Duplicates are not present as usual.
 	- Intersection: a table with common rows.
 	- Difference (A-B): a table of rows that are only present in A.